 - API access is very powerful: you can grab a lot of (sensitive) information very fast, and also change and set things, wreak havoc very fast, when abused.

 - The UnrealIRCd webserver and JSON-RPC functionality is quite new.
-When a connection is made on the RPC server port, we first check if any of the rpc-user::mask match.
+When a connection is made on the RPC server port, we first check if any of the rpc-user::match match.
 If not, we immediately reject the connection without even reading or parsing the request.
-Thus, with a strict rpc-user::mask you limit the attack surface of all the JSON-RPC components a lot.
+Thus, with a strict rpc-user::match you limit the attack surface of all the JSON-RPC components a lot.

 Example